 5.1.7.
 The use of defeat devices that reduce the effectiveness of emission control systems shall be prohibited.
 The prohibition shall not apply where:

-(a) the need for the device is justified in terms of protecting the engine against damage or accident and for safe operation of the vehicle;
+(a) The need for the device is justified in terms of protecting the engine against damage or accident and for safe operation of the vehicle;

-(b) the device does not function beyond the requirements of engine starting;
+(b) The device does not function beyond the requirements of engine starting;

 or

-(c) the conditions are substantially included in the test procedures for verifying evaporative emissions and average tailpipe emissions.
+(c) The conditions are substantially included in the test procedures for verifying evaporative emissions and average tailpipe emissions.

 5.2.
 Application of tests